-Marcia Griskavich, Vice President
+Marcia Griskavich, President

-Bob Hillner, Treasure
+Bob Hillner, Treasurer

 Friends of the Fitchburg Senior Center, formerly known as SAC was established as a 501 © (3) non-profit in 1979 and incorporated in 1986.
 It originally functioned as the operating body of the center but when the Senior Center became a city department in 1987, the SAC’s role became advisory to the center’s director.